aosabook/500lines/dagoba/dagoba.markdown

            .filter(function(asgardian) {return asgardian._id != 'Thor'}).run()
 ```

-It's more straightforward with 'as' and 'except':
+It's more straightforward with `as` and `except`:

 ```javascript
 g.v('Thor').as('me').out().in().except('me').unique().run()
 ```

 But there are also queries that would be difficult to try to filter.
 What if we wanted Thor's uncles and aunts?
 How would we filter out his parents?
-It's easy with 'as' and 'except' [^unexpectedresults]:
+It's easy with `as` and `except` [^unexpectedresults]:

 ```javascript
 g.v('Thor').out().as('parent').out().in().except('parent').unique().run()